-- If you are glueing down, always replace your trowel as required.
-The metal teeth wear down every couple hundred square feet or so, which means you’ll be using the wrong trowel half-way through the job if you don’t replace it.
+- If you are glueing down, be sure to replace your trowel as required.
+The metal teeth will wear down every couple hundred square feet or so, which means you’ll be using the wrong trowel half-way through the job if you don’t replace it.
 Don’t be this guy!

 - Consider using a glue-assist method for nail-down installations to reduce the chance of your floor squeaking later on after seasonal changes.
 Some wider floors even require this method, so once again, check those manufacturer guidelines!

-You’ve finished the wood floor installation, cleaned up your tools, and given the floor a final vacuum or mop – and it looks really great.
+You’ve finished the installation, cleaned up your tools, and given the floor a final vacuum or mop – and it looks really great.
 Job well done, right?